BrendanNolan/obsidian/vim.md

 - Put the cursor in the middle file (the "working copy"), on the conflict that you want to resolve.
 - Type `:diffget` (without hitting `Enter`) and look at the autocomplete options:
-  - One will be from a temporary file in the `left` buffer whose name containts a `2`; it represents the file as it exists in the `HEAD` commit - for which commit this really means, see [[git#Rebasing|git rebase]]
+  - One will be from a temporary file in the `left` buffer whose name containts a `2`; it represents the file as it exists in the `HEAD` commit - to understand which commit this really means, see [[git#Rebasing|git rebase]]
-  - The other will be from a temporary file in the `right` buffer whose name contains a `3`; it represents the file as it exists the "other" branch, namely the branch that `HEAD` is not referring to - for which commit this really means see [[git#Rebasing|git rebase]]
+  - The other will be from a temporary file in the `right` buffer whose name contains a `3`; it represents the file as it exists the "other" branch, namely the branch that `HEAD` is not referring to - to understand which commit this really means see [[git#Rebasing|git rebase]]
-  - Choose whichever you want and notice that the conflict hunk where the cursor sits in your current copy has been replaced by the hunk that you wanted
+- From these `:diffget` autocomplete options, choose whichever one you want to resolve the conflict and hit `Enter`; notice that the conflict hunk where the cursor sits in your current copy has been replaced by the hunk that you wanted